rstyczynski/tools/logdirector/README.md

             1 rotate-seq.log
           100 total

+## Detect header duplicates

+When the log director starts writing data to an existing non-empty CSV log file, there could be a header present on the first line of the log.
+With option detectHeaderDups it is possible to check that the first line header is not repeated in subsequent writes in the log file.

+## Time based rotation in a thread

+If you need the files to be rotated on time without dependancy on incoming data on stdin, you can use an option to rotate files in an internal rotation thread.
+This is useful when you need to generate log files in batches that could be taken up by another script in an asynchronous manner, for example, when you want to decouple log data collection and a script pushing data to a remote endpoint.
+In such a case, the script pushing data to the remote endpoint won't block collection process.

+The below is the example:

+umc free collect 30 4 | perl logdirector.pl -name free -rotateByTime run -timeLimit 10 -flush -timeRotationInThread -rotateOnThreadEnd

+This will rotate the file every 10 seconds but only when there is data in the file.
+The parameter rotateOnThreadEnd will rotate the file when the rotation thread ends, i.e. when the log director ends.

 # PERFORMANCE
     log director was verified to work on three levels of speed: (1) unbuffered write, read from stdin: 100MB/s, (2) buffered write (-f